thms/alive/README.md

 DNA needed to progress to next level, coins needed to progress to next level
 Fusions: dna needed for one fusion for each level of rarity

+## DOING
+4:4 matches

 ## TODO
-Strategies: learn the best strategy through unsupervised learning Tabular Q function approach
+Strategies: learn the best strategy through unsupervised learning Tabular Q function approach for 4:4
-Build neural network for the Q-function cloak attack increases all abilities
+Build neural network for the Q-function
+Cloak attack increases
+Remaining abilities
 Resistances
-Counters
 Swap-in abilities
 Implement boost calculations
-Refactor model into two parts: generic Dinosaur info, e.g. abilities, health, etc, and player specific , e.g. level, boosts Implement counter attacks
+Refactor model into two parts: generic Dinosaur info, e.g. abilities, health, etc, and player specific , e.g. level, boosts

 Implement swap in abilities
 Replace graphviz with d3.js for rendering outcome of matchups (dendrogram might be better?)
-Matchups: allow picking dinosaurs from the UI, tweak their strength and then run the match 4:4 matches
-On escape abilities get triggered by the attempt to swap out from self or other Swap in abilities activation for 4:4 matches
+Matchups: allow picking dinosaurs from the UI, tweak their strength and then run the match On escape abilities get triggered by the attempt to swap out from self or other Swap in abilities activation for 4:4 matches